yogendra/yogendra.me-v2/content/posts/2022/01/20/sudo-with-touch-id/index.md

 tags:
   - mac
 ---

-Security and convinience are not best of the friends.
-Good password/pin practices are not convinient (long, different for each system, random).
+Security and convenience are not best of the friends.
+Good password/pin practices are not convenience (long, different for each system, random).
 Biometric authentication is somewhat a good compromise.

 <!-- more -->

-Logging into your machine is a very repeatative task.
+Logging into your machine is a very repetitive task.
 I do it enough time is a day to be annoyed of long passwords.
 Additionally, I work a lot on command line so I do find myself running commands with `sudo` a lot.
 Here is something that help me reduce some annoyance out of these.

 You can setup your mac (may be other fingerprint enabled linux system) to use fingerprint based authentication.
 Most Mac users use this for login purpose.
-But till today I did not think about useing fingerprint for `sudo` commands.
+But till today I did not think about using fingerprint for `sudo` commands.
 After a quick search I stumbled on the original port on iMore.

 _Original Post_
 https://www.imore.com/how-use-sudo-your-mac-touch-id